tachyonlabs/Grow-With-Google-Udacity-Android-Developer-Nanodegree-XYZ-Reader/README.md

 Many thanks to [Extracting colors from images: Integrating Picasso and Palette](https://medium.com/david-developer/extracting-colors-from-images-integrating-picasso-and-palette-b9ba45c9c418) for a technique for getting a palette from within Picasso code rather than having to reload the image.

+I made the accent color the same color as the primary, because the only place you see the accent color is in the Article Detail activity, which takes its palette from the photo rather than the app theme, so I thought it was good to have the FAB and progress bar reinforce the app primary color rather than be some other color that had no relation to anything other than contrasting with colors that aren't even onscreen.